ChristineCPC/AVA_Demo/README.md

 # AVA_Demo
-Demo for A.D.A an AI Vetrainarian Assistant made specifically for diagnosing livestock animals.
+Demo for A.V.A an AI Vetrainarian Assistant made specifically for diagnosing livestock animals.